Actual Opening Hours: Mon-Sat 09:30 ’til 23:00; Sun 10:30 ’til 23:00

 Actual Opening Hours: Mon-Sat 18:00 ’til late; Sun 14:00 ’til late.

 Located opposite the former Royal Marines Barracks, this large corner pub started life in the late 19th century and was once owned by Blakes of Gosport – later transferring to Brickwood’s and then to George Gale & Co.
-Now owned by London brewer Fuller’s, the pub now has one large, single room dominated by a stage opposite the bar counter.
+Recently sold off by London brewer Fuller’s, the pub now has one large, single room dominated by a stage opposite the bar counter.

 The room is simply furnished, with traditional tables and chairs and upholstered bench seats.
 A pool table stands at the front of the room, where a fireplace with wood burner can be found.
 There is a small number of notable, original etched windows on both elevations.
 Darts is played and a big screen is used to show sporting events (this is also put to good use during live performances, when a stage camera is used to transmit images to the screen).
 Live music is hosted every Thursday, Friday and Saturday nights, with Thursdays being open mic night (see website for full details).
 A separate function room is located to the rear of the pub and is available for private hire.

-Four cask beers from the Fuller’s range is sold, together with a selection of bottled Fuller’s ales such as Golden Pride and London Porter.
+Up to four cask beers from the Fuller’s range are sold.
 A standard range of keg beers, lagers, wines and spirits is stocked.

 Colour photographs: (above) 9th November 2015 (below, left to right) 31st May 2015 (by D Seall); 4th February 2007; 13th July 2008; 3rd January 2005; 11th May 1989.